Lecture: Music Structure Analysis¶

 - What is the basic idea of a novelty-based approach for finding segment boundaries?
 What is a checkerboard kernel?
 What is a novelty function?
 (See Eq.
 4.38 and Eq.
 4.43.)

-- In which way does the novelty function depends on the size of the checkerboard kernel?
+- In which way does the novelty function depend on the size of the checkerboard kernel?